-Convenience checks are blank checks you get in the mail.
-They often come from a credit card company that you have an existing account with, and they are linked to that account.
+Convenience checks are blank checks you get in the mail, and there’s a good reason you keep getting them from your credit card company: those checks make it easy to put large balances on your card.
+They often come from a credit card company with which you have an existing account, and they are linked to that account.

+Why is your card issuer so eager to help you spend?
+They stand to earn a lot in interest and fees when you step up your borrowing.
 If you make a payment or purchase with those checks, it’s (almost) as if you got a cash advance from your card to make that purchase.
-In short, they’re another way to spend using the line of credit available on your credit card.
+In short, convenience checks are another way to spend using the line of credit available on your credit card.

 Those checks can be used for almost anything: you can write a check to yourself and cash it, you can transfer balances from another card, or you can buy goods or services from a business that accepts personal checks.

+Convenience, as you might imagine, comes at a price.
 Even if you get an attractive balance transfer offer, convenience checks can end up costing more than you expected.

+When you swipe your card or type in your card number to make a purchase, you get certain benefits.
 Your card issuer probably offers some sort of “buyer protection,” and federal law protects you as well (you can reverse the charges in certain situations).
 Those benefits don’t necessarily exist when you pay with convenience checks; if you buy faulty merchandise and can’t get a refund, your credit card company is unlikely to help you get your money back easily.

 Convenience checks can certainly help you save money (and spend it easily).
-But they require some caution if you want to stay out of trouble: read the fine print and call your card issuer to understand exactly what you’re getting into.
-In most cases, it’s a good idea to just shred these checks as they come in: you’ll avoid temptation, and you’ll make it hard for dumpster-diving identity thieves to find a blank check.
+But they require some caution if you want to stay out of trouble.
+Read the fine print and call your card issuer to understand exactly what you’re getting into.
+In most cases, it’s a good idea to just shred these checks as they come in.
+You’ll avoid temptation, and you’ll make it hard for dumpster-diving identity thieves to find a blank check.